-The applications do not undergo a qualitative assessment and therefore no award criteria are applied.
+In this simplified application procedure, the applications do not undergo a qualitative assessment and therefore no award criteria are applied.
 The awarded grant amount will depend on a number of elements:

 - the total budget available for allocation;

 - the requested activities;

 - the minimum and maximum grant;

-- the score of their Quality Label application for lead organisation;
+- the score of the Quality Label application for lead organisation;

+- applicant's performance;

 - policy priorities and thematic areas addressed by the activities applied for.